 Adding handles (optional):

-Alternative Method of Sewing the Cushion Cover (Separate Rear Velcro Gusset)
+Sewing the Cushion Cover with a Separate Rear Velcro Gusset

+Struggling with a one piece fit or measurements?
 Adding a separate rear gusset is an option to add extra length to your materials without affecting the look of your more visible front and top sections.
 It’s also an option if you’re not sure about sizing the cushion cover for a tight fit and don’t want to commit to your Velcro positioning before making and test fitting the cushion cover.
-This can be helpful for working with rounded squishy inserts.
+This can be helpful for material sizing or for working with rounded squishy inserts.
 You can sew the main body of the cover, leaving the seam allowance free for joining the rear boxing later.
 Then check fit, pin, and sew the rear gusset into place.